Italian Neapolitan Mandolin Makers

 Naples: Vinaccia Fratelli; Maratea, Michele & Domenico E Figli; Esposito, Fratelli Pasquale & Gaetano; Calace, Raffaele; Rubino, Gennaro; Loveri, Carlo & Figli; Ricci, Luigi; Abbate, Alessandro & Figli;

-Catania: Carabba Fratelli; Indelicato, Salvatore; Rosario, Porto & Figli; Alfio, Bianca Francesco; Puglisi Reale & Figlio; Silvestri, Ermelinda;
+Catania: Carabba Fratelli; Indelicato, Salvatore; Porto, Rosario & Figli; Alfio, Bianca Francesco; Puglisi Reale & Figlio; Silvestri, Ermelinda;

-Firenze: Maurri R. & Fratello; Lybeert, Alessandro & Figli; Casini, Seraphino; Del Perugia, Fernandino;
+Firenze: Maurri R. & Fratelli; Lybeert, Alessandro & Figli; Casini, Seraphino; Del Perugia, Fernandino;

 Rome: Valente, Raffaele; De Santis, Giovanni & Figli; Embergher, Luigi;